NuevoFoundation/workshops/content/english/python-interactive/_index.md

 ---
-title: "Python: Interacting with the Console"
+title: "Interacting with the Console"
+skillName: "Python"
 description: "Exploring Python's capabilities with the Console"
 date: 2019-07-25T13:24:17-07:00
 prereq: "Python Basics"